Facelift Newport Beach

 The healing process takes time and it is not uncommon for the incisions to stay a bit red and bumpy for up to two months before they start to calm down.
 You will also notice a gradual improvement in the jawline and neck, as the tissue suctions back onto the underlying muscle.

-You will be seen in our office many times in the postoperative period and our office is always available to answer any questions you may have.
+You will be seen in our office many times during the postoperative period and our office is always available to answer any questions you may have.
 I recommend giving yourself at least 3 months to heal before any big event – this helps with the planning process.

 Contact Our Office